Reeywhaar/reeywhaar.github.io/content/posts/debricking-xiaomi_4c/index.md

 tags:
   - Development
   - Unix
+summary: I've bought a Xiaomi 4c router and installed OpenWrt.
+After some time I decided to restore stock firmware as it more stable.
+By doing so I've bricked my router.
+And now I must to debrick it with tools available on MacOs.
 ---

 A short preamble.
 If you don't want to read how i've bricked my router go to the next chapter "Debricking".